robertthiesmeier/mi_impute_from/README.md

 }
 ```

-:outbox_tray: Export the regression coefficients and covariance matrix to a txt file.
+:outbox_tray: Export the regression coefficients and covariance matrix into a txt file.

 ```ruby
 svmat ib